-For a bit of a deeper dive, read the executive summary of Greg Stier’s book Gospelize Your Youth Ministry.
+For a bit of a deeper dive, read the quick guide of Greg Stier’s book Gospelize Your Youth Ministry.

 And if you really want to immerse yourself in this ministry approach, download a digital copy of Gospelize Your Youth Ministry.